hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="Rotaryencoder"></a>
 ### Rotary encoder
+Encoder which we rotate with is used as a time changer for our timer.
+The rotation is based on combining 2 output signals inside the encoder.
+If the outputs are both the same, encoder was rotated clockwise and the time is set up.
+If we rotate it counterclockwise, the outputs will be opposite of each other and our time is set down.
 ![Rotary encoder](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/rotary-encoder.jpg)

 <a name="LEDdiode"></a>
 ### LED diode
+Our external LED diode is connected to the board with a resistor so it wouldn't get destroyed.
+The connection was made as active high, which means that the diode lights up when the input is set to 1.
+Its function is to signalize that the timer already run out.
 ![LED diode](vyfotit)

 <a name="Wiring"></a>
 ### Complete wiring of the system
+You can see below how the components are connected altogether.
+(Pins for Vcc and GND are not pictured but they are in every component and are used!)
 ![Wiring](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/simulIde_schematic.png)
 > **Note:** Picture was created by [SimulIDE](https://www.simulide.com/p/home.html).